Skip to content

 3. In the Pre-Calc Questions dialog box, review and select the desired options.

-4. Optionally, press the Error Check button to check for data errors before calculating.
+4. If presented, press the Error Check button to check for data errors before calculating.

 5. Press OK in the Pre-Calc Questions dialog box to start the calculation.